project-lux/lux-middletier/test/endpoints/README.md

 }
 ```

-### Template Generation with Multi-Source Data Providers
+### Test Generation with Multi-Source Data Providers

-The `create-templates.js` script reads the generated `endpoints-spec.json` file and creates customized Excel templates using a flexible data provider system:
+The `create-tests.js` script reads the generated `endpoints-spec.json` file and creates customized Excel spreadsheets of ready-to-run test configurations using a flexible data provider system:

 - **Individual files**: Separate Excel file for each discovered endpoint
 - **Parameter columns**: Dedicated columns for each endpoint's specific parameters